 Contact us and let us know you are interested.
 We will either find someone in your area or the national office will come to you to host an event.
 Our goal is to establish a relationship with your facility to offer our services on a consistent, long-term basis.
 If the national office comes, we would ask to invite the media to let the community know the program is available and volunteers are needed.
 Ideally, a volunteer would come forward from the media coverage and the chapter development begins.

 We respect hospital policy on patient privacy.
 We train our volunteers to be sensitive of the questions they ask and provide examples of topics to talk about other than illness, treatment, etc. We prefer to have photo releases on all patients as we use photos for the website and other materials.
 However, we understand that is not always possible with every patient.
 We can work with a sticker system where children without a release wear a sticker so our cameras know not to take a photo.

 How do you ensure infection control/immune protection?

 We take several precautions to keep the patients safe.
-While our make-up is donated from various sources, we make sure it meets certain criteria.
+While our makeup is donated from various sources, we make sure it meets certain criteria.
 The make-up we provide is new and is used only on that patient to avoid cross-contamination with other people.
 We do not use eyeliner, mascara, or foundation.
 If feather boas are provided, they have been ordered from a company that wraps them individually during production and are unwrapped only when being given to the child.
 Superhero capes and masks have also been individually sealed to preserve cleanliness.
 Tiaras have been donated from actual beauty queens, and are metal frames with glass or plastic stones.
 Each tiara is cleaned, inspected, and disinfected by the home office.